 Black tennis nets are a problem

-In a recycling centre, different types of plastic are separated using optical scanners.
+In a recycling centre, an optical scanner separates different types of plastic.
 However these scanners do not work as well with black or very dark coloured materials and so black polymers are often rejected and go into landfill.

 This problem could be overcome if clubs switched to green tennis nets.
 As long as your court surface is not green, a green net will work just as well as the standard black net.